CsgoBotTG/DeepFaceTelegramBot/README.md

 <h3 align="center">Telegram Bot working with classification, object_detection, segmentation and analizing faces</h3>

-The bot provides an opportunity to work with people's faces through a neural network using the libraries YOLOv5, TensorFlow, Keras, Deepface, OpenCV2.
-Recognition accuracy is ~97%.
+The bot provides an opportunity to work with people's faces through a neural network using the libraries YOLOv8, TensorFlow, Keras, Deepface, OpenCV2.
+Recognition accuracy each model are ~97%.

 The functions of this bot:
 1. Deepface